Accenture/openathon-2019-react/labs/lab-05/README.md

 accepts an array of data and outputs an unordered list of elements.

 1. Create a ListBasic Component in `src/components` directory that conditionally renders a title and accepts an array of data.
-Use the the JavaScript `map()` function to render each item in the list that should contain a name, a description and an image source:
+Use the the JavaScript `map()` function to iterate through the returned data and render each item in the list that should contain a name, a description and an image source:

     ```javascript
     /* ListBasic.jsx */